Company Logo - Home Link

 Navy Pier’s Festival Hall transforms into an indoor holiday theme park called Light Up The Lake, with music, skating, carnival rides, and entertainment.

-This is a great event for families with little kiddos and runs November 26th - January 7th!
+This is a great event for families with little kids, and children shorter than 3 feet tall are free to enter.

-You walk on a one-mile path that includes majestic trees, water features, and stand-alone lighting installments.
+You walk on a one-mile path that includes majestic trees, water features, and stand-alone lighting installations.

 Bring out Your Wizard